sirpaulmcd/sirpaulmcd.github.io/_drafts/searching-and-sorting-algorithms.md

   <a href="https://visualgo.net/en/sorting">source: visualgo.net</a>
 </p>

 Similar to merge sort, quick sort is also recursive.
-However, quick sort is also an in-place sort which gives it an advantage in terms of space complexity.
-Quick sort is such a practical choice for an efficient sorting algorithm that programming libraries typically implement it for generic sorting functions.
+Unlike marge sort, quick sort is a non-stable sorting algorithm.
+However, quick sort is an in-place sort which gives it an advantage in terms of space complexity.
+You may notice that it has a worst case time complexity of `O(n^2)`.
+However, this case is almost never seen using randomized quick sort where the "pivot" is selected at random.
+Quick sort is actually such a practical choice for an efficient sorting algorithm that programming libraries typically implement it for generic sorting functions.
 The algorithm is as follows:
-- Select any element in the array to be the pivot
+- Select random element to be the pivot and swap to last index position
 - Rearrange the list such that all elements lesser than the pivot are to the left of the pivot and all elements greater than the pivot are to the right (doesn't have to be sorted).
 - Split elements to left and right of the pivot into subarrays
-- Recursively repeat process until subarrays are one element in size
+- Recursively repeat process until subarrays only contain one element
-- Recursive stack of subarrays now approximates a binary tree where the lowest left element is the first element.
-Working up the stack, assign values to array in sorted order.
+- Recursive stack of subarrays now represents a binary tree where each pivot represents a node.
+As a result, the lowest left node will have the lowest value and the lowest right node will have the highest value.
+Working up the recursive stack using in-order binary tree traversal will yield a sorted array.

 For more information, see the [mycodeschool video tutorial](https://www.youtube.com/watch?v=COk73cpQbFQ&list=PL2_aWCzGMAwKedT2KfDMB9YA5DgASZb3U&index=7).